LLNL/lbann/docs/layers/learning_layers.rst

 Convolution
 ----------------------------------------

-The Convolution layer applies convolution (more precisely, cross-correlation) to the input tensor.
+The :python:`Convolution` layer applies convolution (more precisely, cross-correlation) to the input tensor.
 This is primarily optimized for image data in CHW format.